earthgecko/skyline/docs/installation.rst

   fingerprints for matching and learning things that are not anomalous.  mariadb can run on the same host as Skyline or it can be remote.
 Running the DB remotely will make the Skyline a little bit slower.
-- Apache/nginx - Skyline serves the webapp via gunicorn and Apache/nginx
-  handles endpoint routing, SSL termination and basic http auth.
+- nginx - Skyline serves the webapp via gunicorn and nginx handles endpoint routing, SSL termination and basic http auth.
 Ideally the reverse proxy should be run on the same host as Skyline.
 - memcached - caches Ionosphere MySQL data, memcached should ideally be run on the same host as Skyline.